 Four emergency departments completed the initial pilot in June 2019 - Blacktown, Lismore, Liverpool and Nepean.
 Due to the early success of the pilot, the project was expanded to an additional 17 emergency departments.
 In light of the COVID-19 crisis, additional funding has been allocated to include all A, B and C1 Emergency Departments and COVID-19 clinics.

 The aims of the project are to make sure people:

 The program supports the implementation of the NSW Health

 Emergency Department Patients Awaiting Care policy.

-The pilot program includes four strategies that were chosen after completing a system and local audit of patient experience activities, identifying existing policies and guidelines, reviewing
+The program includes four strategies that were chosen after completing a system and local audit of patient experience activities, identifying existing policies and guidelines, reviewing

 Bureau of Health Information survey data and examining the

 Incident Information Management System (IIMS) and patient complaints in relation to patient experience.